timfayz/linux-notes/README.md

 # Linux Notes
-This is how I become aweare of what's going on in Linux
+This is how I become aweare of what's going on in the Linux

 ### Table Of Content
 * [Prepare Linux](https://github.com/timfayz/simply-linux) <br>